 Encoding files in HEIF (using the .HEIC extension) and HEVC (using the .MOV extension) requires a bit more processing power, so this default setting is only on the iPhone 7 and newer and most modern iPads.
 Also, it’s worth noting that files in these newer formats are about half the size of JPG and MP4 files of similar quality.

 While HEIF and HEVC are great in theory, they aren’t as widely supported as JPG and MP4 yet (which are essentially universal at this point).
-For example, you need to upgrade your Mac to macOS High Sierra for it to be able to edit HEIF and HEVC files.
-And if you use Windows 10, they aren’t compatible out of the box yet.
+For example, you need to upgrade your Mac for it to be able to edit HEIF and HEVC files.
+And if you use Windows 11 or 10, they aren’t compatible out of the box yet.